-- (a) (i) An auxiliary employee who has worked 1827 straight time hours within a 15-month period and maintains same shall be designated as a Group "A" auxiliary employee for the purposes of the benefits in (b), (c) and (d) below. - (ii) All time worked by an auxiliary employee at the straight time rate in one Ministry shall be credited towards attaining Group "A" designation.
-However, maintenance of Group "A" designation shall
+- (a) (i) An auxiliary employee who has worked 1827 straight time hours within a fifteen (15) month period and maintains same shall be designated as a Group "A" auxiliary employee for the purposes of the benefits in (b), (c) and (d) below. - (ii) All time worked by an auxiliary employee at the straight time rate in one Ministry shall be credited towards attaining Group "A" designation.
+However, maintenance of Group "A" designation shall include all time worked by that employee at the straight time rate in any Ministry and approved leave with pay pursuant to (d) below. - (iii) Should an employee lose seniority in a Ministry pursuant to 35.09, then all credit towards attaining and maintaining the requisite 1827 hours in that Ministry shall also be lost.

-- include all time worked by that employee at the straight time rate in any Ministry and approved leave with pay pursuant to (d) below. - (iii) Should an employee lose seniority in a Ministry pursuant to Clause 35.09, then all credit towards attaining and maintaining the requisite 1827 hours in that Ministry shall also be lost.
+Health and Welfare

-(b) Health and Welfare
+(b) (i) Auxiliary employees designated as Group "A" shall be entitled to coverage under the:

-- (i) Auxiliary employees designated as Group "A" shall be entitled to coverage under the: - Basic Medical Insurance Plan; - Extended Health Care Plan; - Dental Plan; - Group Life Insurance Plan; as established for regular employees under this Agreement. - (ii) Auxiliary employees who are eligible for coverage under (b)(i) above and attain a regular position, will not be required to re-qualify for such coverage. - (iii) Auxiliary employees who have attained Group "A" designation shall be entitled to maintain coverage under such plans for a maximum period of six consecutive months immediately following the month in which the layoff occurs by paying the premium themselves. - (iv) When an auxiliary employee on layoff, who has previously qualified for benefits in (b)(i) above and has not lost seniority pursuant to Clause 35.09(a), (b) or (c) is recalled, the employee shall be entitled to (b)(i) above.
+- Basic Medical Insurance Plan; - Extended Health Care Plan; - Dental Plan: - Group Life Insurance Plan; as established for regular employees under this Agreement. - (ii) Auxiliary employees who are eligible for coverage under (b) (i) above and attain a regular position, will not be required to re-qualify for such coverage. - (iii) Auxiliary employees who have attained Group "A" designation shall be entitled to maintain coverage under such plans for a maximum period of three (3) consecutive months immediately following the month in which the lay-off occurs by paying the premium themselves. - (iv) When an auxiliary employee on lay-off, who has previously qualified for benefits in (b)(i) above and has not lost seniority pursuant to 35.09(a), (b) or (c) is recalled, the employee shall be entitled to (b)(i) above.

-(c) Annual Vacation
+Annual Vacation

-(i) Auxiliary employees designated Group "A" shall be eligible for annual vacation leave in accordance with the provisions of this Article and Clause 21.01, except that the first vacation year is the calendar year in which the anniversary of eligibility occurs.
-Auxiliary employees designated Group "A" shall not be entitled to the
+- (c) (i) Auxiliary employees designated Group "A" shall be eligible for annual vacation leave in accordance with the provisions of this Clause and Clause 21.01, except that the first vacation year is the calendar year in which the anniversary of eligibility occurs and in no case will the first vacation year be prior to 1983.
+Auxiliary employees designated Group "A" shall not be entitled to the provisions of 35.05 above. - (ii) The calendar year in which an employee is designated Group "A" will be considered the first partial year of service for purposes of vacation entitlement, and subject to 21.02(b) and 21.04 any unused vacation earned during that year will be paid to the employee at December 31st of that year. - (iii) Upon being designated Group "A" an auxiliary employee will be paid any earned vacation pay owing to the end of the month in which Group "A" designation is achieved and thereafter will earn vacation leave in accordance with Clause 21.02. - (iv) Vacation leave shall be scheduled in accordance with the provisions of Article 21.03 except that employees hired for vacation relief or seasonal operations may be restricted as to the time of year they may schedule vacation. - (v) Vacation schedules, once approved by the Employer, may be re-scheduled if vacation is displaced as a result of an emergency or because

-- provisions of Clause 35.05 above.
-In no case will the first vacation year be prior to 1980. - (ii) The calendar year in which an employee is designated Group "A" will be considered the first partial year of service for purposes of vacation entitlement, and subject to Clause 21.04 any unused vacation earned during that year will be paid to the employee at December 31st of that year. - (iii) Upon being designated Group "A" an auxiliary employee will be paid any earned vacation pay owing to the end of the month in which Group "A" designation is achieved. - (iv) Vacation leave shall be scheduled in accordance with the provisions of Clause 21.03 except that employees hired for vacation relief or seasonal operations may be restricted as to the time of year they may schedule vacation. - (v) Vacation schedules, once approved by the Employer, may be rescheduled if vacation is displaced as a result of an emergency or because the employee is absent on an approved Workers' Compensation Board claim. - (vi) Auxiliary employees who qualify for vacation leave shall be covered by the provisions of Clauses 21.04; 21.06; 21.07; 21.08; 21.09 and 21.10.
+- the employee is absent on an approved Workers' Compensation Board claim. - (vi) Auxiliary employees who qualify for vacation leave shall be covered by the provisions of Clauses 21.02(b); 21.04; 21.06; 21.07; 21.08; 21.09 and 21.10.

-(d) Sick and Other Leaves
+Sick and Other Leaves